ellaism/ellaism.org/_docs/2018-roadmap.md

    not happy with Core, it has the chance to replace Core by another team, by switching its donations.

 Below are lists of our roadmap plan.
-Currently, we're in the *Request for Comments* period.
-You can submit your suggestions to the public Discord server, or privately to [core@ellaism.org](mailto:core@ellaism.org).
+You can submit your suggestions regarding this roadmap to the public Discord server, or privately to [core@ellaism.org](mailto:core@ellaism.org).
 Note that we only list things we plan to implement this year.
 That means many other exciting features that are planned in the future will not be listed here.
 This